 Denali Hotels

-- Campgrounds: Book your campsite in one of the six Denali National Park campgrounds.
-Even if you are planning on exploring Denali wilderness, consider staying at the Savage River campground for your first night.
+• Campgrounds: Book your campsite in one of the six Denali National Park campgrounds.
+If you are planning on exploring the Denali wilderness, consider staying at the Savage River campground for your first night.
 Most of the campsites are further into the park, and you will need to work around the bus schedule to reach them.

 Denali National park Camping